hashicorp/design-system/website/docs/components/table/advanced-table/partials/code/how-to-use.md

 !!!
 Warning

-It is not currently supported to have `@isStriped`, `@isSelectable`, or sortable columns with nested rows.
+It is not currently supported to have `@isStriped`, multi-select, or sortable columns with nested rows.
 If your use case requires any of these features, please [contact the Design Systems Team](/about/support).

 !!!